Ragdoll Cats and Dogs

 It would be best to introduce cats and dogs like you would introduce them to other new cats.
 As a quick summary:

-- Swap the scents of the animals.
+Swap the scents of the animals.
 With cats and dogs, this is easiest done with a blanket, left in their respective beds for a couple of days, and then swapped.

-- Once the new pet has adjusted, allow them to interact with the existing pet through a barrier to remain safe.
+Once the new pet has adjusted, allow them to interact with the existing pet through a barrier to remain safe.

-- If that goes well, begin supervised time in the same room, gradually increasing their time together.
+If that goes well, begin supervised time in the same room, gradually increasing their time together.

-- If, at any stage, there are signs of aggression or anxiety, move back one step and wait a few days to try again.
+If, at any stage, there are signs of aggression or anxiety, move back one step and wait a few days to try again.

-This means bringing the new pet into a safe room in your home and letting them adjust while giving the resident pet the time to smell the newbie from opposite sides of a door.
+This means bringing the new pet into a safe room in your home and letting it adjust while giving the resident pet the time to smell the newbie from opposite sides of a door.

 Once they’ve had time to adjust (which you can aid with scent swapping – swapping blankets belonging to both pets between them), you can install a barrier and allow the pets to meet without getting to each other physically.